 Sparkling snow crystals, a freshly groomed trail and plenty of time to enjoy it all - that’s a cross-country skiing holiday in PillerseeTal.
 More than 100 km of trails - from classic to skating - cut through the holiday region and offer optimally groomed trails every day.
-In Hochfilzen, Fieberbrunn and Waidring you can also ski in the evening on floodlit night-time trails until about 23:00.
 The trails in PillerseeTal also provide our top-biathlete and Olympic medalist Dominik Landertinger with perfect conditions for his training laps in the snow.

 Good to know...

 checkMore than 100 km of trails (skating and classic)